twtiger/gosecco/docs/seccomp-policy-language.md

   the in/not in operators are not case sensitive.
 Any valid value or name can be used inside the brackets.
 Values have to be separated by commas, and arbitrary amount of whitespace (tabs or spaces).
 The in/notIn operator is the function like application that is not actually a function

 These can all be arbitrarily nested.

-In a boolean context, the strings "1" and "true" can be used as literal true values, while "0" and "false" can be used as literal false values.
-This is mostly useful to create short rules like:
+The precedence between boolean operators and arithmetic operators differ from those in most languages.
+Specifically, the precedence prefers all boolean operations before all arithmetic operations.
+In real terms, that means the precedence schedule looks about like this:

+01. Boolean OR: ||
+02. Boolean AND: &&
+03. Equality expressions: ==, !=
+04. Relativity expressions: <, <=, >, >=
+05. Binary or: |
+06. Binary xor: ^
+07. Binary and: &
+08. Shift expressions: <<, >>
+09. Additive expression: +, -
+10. Multiplicative expression: *, /, %
+11. Unary expression: !, ~
+12. Primary expression: argument, variable, call, parenthesised expression, in, notIn

+As a special case, the string "1" can be used as a short form of specifying the allow case for a rule.
+No other symmetric values are valid in the same setting.
   read: 1
-  fcntl: false